Current volunteering opportunities

 - Offering a current student work experience or a Professional Training placement year.

-To find out about the Employability and Careers team and the ways you or your company could get involved please visit the employer engagement page.
+To express an interest in being a careers speaker please email us at email@example.com or find out more about the Employability and Careers team and the ways you or your company could get involved by visiting the employer engagement page.

 Student Enterprise offers practical business support to entrepreneurial students from all disciplines who aspire to run their own businesses or social enterprises.